oicr-gsi/dimsum/docs/user_manual/guides/review_sign_offs.md

-# Review Sign Offs for a Case
+# Review Case Sign-Offs

-When getting ready to release a clinal report, a user from CGI must ensure that all sign offs have been completed prior to sending for final approval.
+When preparing a case for release, the reviewer must ensure that all sign offs have been completed.
+Dimsum allows you to see all of the relevant sign-offs in one clear view.

-1. On the main QC Dashboard, filter for the desired requisition by pressing the filter icon and selecting "Requisition" from the drop down menu.<br><br>Once the desired requisition has been entered, the table should refresh automatically.<br><br>
+1. On the main QC Dashboard, filter for the desired requisition by clicking the "+ filter" icon and selecting "Requisition" from the drop down menu.
+Enter the requisition name in the text box and press enter or click the checkmark to confirm.
+The table will refresh automatically.

-2. Under the "Assay" column, press the assay or requisition name outlined in green.
-This will redirect you to the requisition's details page.<br><br>

-3. Review the requisition's details page table.
-Ensure that no column  has been highlighted yellow or red, indicating "waiting" or "failed" gates.
-Non-coloured (white) columns indicate that the gate has been passed.
+2. Find the case you are looking for in the table - a single requisition may have multiple cases.

+3. Ensure that all QC Gate cells have a white background and contain at least one checkmark.
+This means that all sign-offs have been completed.

+4. If you want to view more details such as metrics, you can click on the assay name in the Assay column to go to the Case Details page for that case.

-**NOTE:** A column may contain both 'X''s and checkmarks, indicating failed and passed gates.
-So long as the column contains at least one checkmark (potentially before or after an 'X'), the QC gate has been passed.
+**NOTE:** A QC gate column may contain both failed items as well as passing.
+As long as the gate contains at least one passing item, the QC gate has been passed.